danielfett/draft-dpop/mainmatter.md

 replay at a different endpoint is prevented.

-More precisely, if an adversary is able to get hold of an access token because it set up a counterfeit authorization server or resource server, the adversary is not able to replay the respective access token at another authorization or resource server.
+More precisely, if an adversary is able to get hold of an access token or refresh token because it set up a counterfeit authorization server or resource server, the adversary is not able to replay the respective token at another authorization or resource server.

 Secondary objectives are discussed in (#Security).